-That effect has trickled down to the local level, and the company decided to suspend all new vehicle sales out of an abundance of caution.
-Dozens of employees are affected.
+That effect trickled down to the local level, and the company decided to suspend all new vehicle sales out of an abundance of caution.
+Dozens of employees were affected.

-According to a statement from Commerce and Consumer Affairs released Friday:
+According to a statement from the Dept. of Commerce and Consumer Affairs released Friday, Jan.
+13:

 At its December 20, 2016 regular meeting, the Motor Vehicle Licensing Board reviewed the license application and oral testimony presented by the applicant, Volvo Car USA LLC.
 After deliberations, the Board determined that the applicant had not yet provided the documentation required under Hawaii Revised Statutes, Section 437-7(f) and as such, deferred decision making on the application.
 The application is in pending status until the Board receives and reviews a complete application.